aws-samples/aws-iam-identity-center-extensions/README.md

 - If an account assignment has been created through the solution with scope set to root, and if a new account has been created at a later time, this new account is automatically provisioned with the account assignment.
 - If an account assignment has been created through the solution with scope set to ou_id, and an existing account moves out of this ou, this account assignment is automatically deleted from the account by the solution.
 If a new account is moved in to the ou, this account assignment is automatically created for the account by the solution.
 - If an account assignment has been created through the solution with scope set to account_tag, and an account is updated with this tag key value at a later time, this account assignment is automatically created for the new account by the solution.
 Additionally, when this tag key value is removed from the account/when this tag key is updated to a different value on the account at a later time, this account assignment is automatically deleted from the account by the solution.

+### Import existing AWS SSO access entitlements for management through the solution

+- The solution enables importing existing AWS SSO access entitlements for management through the solution
+- Based on the `ImportCurrentSSOConfiguration` flag in the configuration file, the solution would import all existing permission sets and account assignments so that they could be updated/deleted through the solution interfaces
+- The solution ensures that all related attributes of permission sets/account assignments are imported in a format that would allow you to manage them through the solution interfaces
+- All account assignments would be imported as `account` scope types

 ### De-couple life cycle management of different SSO objects and other features